-- (a) Sheltering-in-Place may be the preferred protective action when it will provide protection equal to or greater than evacuation, based on consideration of factors such as source term characteristics, and temporal or other site-specific conditions. - (b) The sum of the effective dose equivalent resulting from exposure to external sources and the committed effective dose equivalent incurred from all significant inhalation pathways during the early phase.
-Committed dose equivalents to the thyroid and to the skin may be 5 and 50 times larger, respectively. - (c) Committed dose equivalent to the thyroid from radioiodine.
+- (a) Sheltering-in-Place may be the preferred protective action when it will provide protection equal to or greater than evacuation, based on consideration of factors such as source term characteristics, and temporal or other sitespecific conditions. - (b) The sum of the effective dose equivalent resulting from exposure to external sources and the committed effective dose equivalent incurred from all significant inhalation pathways during the early phase.
+Committed dose equivalents to the thyroid and to the skin may be 5 and 50 times larger, respectively. - (c) Committed dose equivalent-CDE projected child thyroid dose from radioiodine.